-The results on the test set show that these parameters are reasonable and have not overfit on the training set, as the average performance on both tasks are good for all test set recordings.
-We also see that the TPE method generates significantly better MSE of 0.102 compared to the brute force method MSE of 0.161, but slightly worse F1-score, as per Table 4.
-We suspect that the higher step size and different thresholds from the brute force method provide a greater resolution for identifying speech on the microphone signals, leading to slightly better classification performance on test data.
+The results on the test set show that these parameters are reasonable and have not overfit on the training set, as the performance on both tasks are good for all 3 test set recordings.
+We also see that the TPE method generates much better MSE compared to the brute force method, but slightly worse F1-score, as per Table 4.
+We suspect that the lower step size from the brute force method provide a greater resolution for identifying speech on the microphone signals, leading to slightly better classification performance on test data.